eventflow/Documentation/Documentation/GettingStarted.rst

 event store takes time and its impossible to query for e.g. aggregates that have a specific value in its state.

 In our example we merely use the built-in in-memory read model store.
-Its useful in many cases, e.g. executing automated domain tests in an CI build.
+It is useful in many cases, e.g. executing automated domain tests in a CI build.

 .. literalinclude:: ../Source/EventFlow.Documentation/GettingStarted/ExampleReadModel.cs
   :linenos: